Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Quoted in John Garrett, Footsteps in the Sea, p.
 295.

 Born in 1860, the boy was baptised as Henry and as a prosperous adult took the honorific title Nanpei as his last name.
-He owed his fortune, at least at first, to his paternal grandfather, the white James Headley, who insisted that his own son, who was in effect the prime minister of the Kitti chiefdom, deed to Henry all of the chiefdom's collectively owned property.
+He owed his fortune, at least at first, to his paternal grandfather, the Englishman James Headley, who insisted that his son, who was in effect the prime minister of the Kitti chiefdom, deed to Henry all of the chiefdom's collectively owned property.
 This, writes David Hanlon, was "an unprecedented, revolutionary departure from the traditional Pohnpeian practice of returning to the nahnmwarki all land held in trust by the deceased.
 The inheritance of major tracts of land in Kiti, officially certified by the Spanish governor in 1896 and honored by subsequent colonial administrations, provided Nanpei with an economic base that he developed into a source of immense wealth."

 See Hanlon's important Upon a Stone Altar: A History of the Island of Pohnpei to 1890, p.
 176.